yazanobeidi/art-predictive-model/README.md

 Example scenario is currently a cube shifting over 5 'samples', will be updated with something more interesting in the near future.

+This algorithm was designed as part of adaptive radiation therapy for clinical target volume determination.

 Logic:
 * let Pn = (xn,yn,zn) for all n > 0
 * let Fm = [Pn] for all m > 0